Sprained Ankle Exercises

 Lunge lean hold

 Lunge onto the forward leg and get your balance.
-Then lean forwards over the supporting leg, lifting the back leg up into the ‘T’ position.
-Hold for 5 seconds then bring the back leg through, knee up in front to finish.
+Then lean forward over the supporting leg, lifting the back leg up into the ‘T’ position.
+Hold for 5 seconds, then bring the back leg through, knee up in front to finish.

 Functional sprained ankle exercises